ziedtuihri/Golang_Bank_APP/README.md

 Remember tha when you run this command migrate create -ext sql -dir db/migration -seq init_schema  you are not ROOT

+make migrateup and migratedown when you get donw make sure that the table have this value version = 1 and dirty = false

 Because after this we need this files for SQL